Supporting Employees with Autism Spectrum Disorder (ASD)

 Recruitment Process

-Providing clear information about what is expected from someone on their application form or CV and how the recruitment process will proceed can remove some of the disadvantages for those with ASD where it may not always be obvious what is expected of them.
+Providing clear information about what is expected from someone on their application form or CV and how the recruitment process will proceed can remove some of the disadvantages for those with autism where it may not always be obvious what is expected of them.

 Consider language within job adverts, ensure that it is clear and you’re not adding default criteria that are not really essential to the role.
 “Good Communication” for example, what do you really mean by this?
 What is essential to the role?
 And of course the answers here will vary by the nature of the role.

-Interviews can be particularly challenging to someone with ASD where they may struggle to sell themselves and face challenges with understanding body language and maintaining eye contact.
+Interviews can be particularly challenging to someone with autism where they may struggle to sell themselves and face challenges with understanding body language and maintaining eye contact.
 Providing detailed information about the interview process in advance and providing the interview questions will allow someone to fully prepare, avoid general questions like “tell me about yourself” and hypothetical “what if” type questions, instead focus on specifics that give candidates the opportunity to talk about past experiences.

 Provide Clear Communication